Last updated: 9th February 2021

 Ba Dinh Square is based on Red Square, like it’s Russian counterpart Hanoi used to have huge military parades.
 Today parades are less common as the money is used to help the poor.
 We stayed to witness the changing of the guard.
 Just make sure you don’t step over the yellow line watching, as guards will shout or blow whistles at you.

 A very short walk from the Mausoleum is The Ho Chi Minh complex, which houses the Presidential Palace.
 It’s bright yellow, you can’t miss it!
 Built in 1906, it’s was the former home of the General Governor of French Indochina until 1954 when Vietnam gained independence.
-The Palace became Uncle Ho’s new home, but he didn’t like it.
+The Palace became Uncle Ho’s new home, but he didn’t like it, so he built a more modest home on in the palace grounds.

 As you walk around the fish pond, there are dozens of tree roots that unusually grow up, they’re from Cypress or “Buddha trees”